aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 AWS Database Migration Service helps you migrate databases to AWS easily and securely.
 The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
 The AWS Database Migration Service can migrate your data to and from most widely used commercial and open-source databases.
 AWS Database Migration Service can also be used for continuous data replication with high availability.

-This lab will walk you through migrating data from an Oracle database hosted on an EC2 instance to Amazon Aurora PostgreSQL.
+This lab will walk you through the steps to migrate data from an Oracle database hosted on an EC2 instance to Amazon Aurora PostgreSQL.

 In this activity, you perform the following tasks: